SachithBhai/ESP32-TFT-Display/README.md

 Convert any video file to the required raw MJPEG format with `ffmpeg`:

+Head to the folder where the video file is located and enter cmd in the address bar
 ```bash
 ffmpeg -i input.mp4 -vf "scale=160:128" -r 15 -q:v 5 -pix_fmt yuvj420p -f mjpeg video.mjpeg
 ```